Welcome, LSU Pediatric Fellows! Please review the terminology on this resource page and feel free to reach out to Hanh with any other questions.

 The fee for a lost pager is $55.20.
 It can be paid by personal check or cashiers check payable to LSUHSC.
 Cash is not accepted.
 If a pager previously reported as lost is found, it may be returned to the GME Office, and the lost pager fee will be refunded to the House Officer who paid it.

 Fellows are allotted 28 days of vacation and 14 days of sick leave each year (7 day work week, including Saturday and Sunday).
 Unused leave will not roll over to the next year.
 If you plan to take vacation, you must get approval from your Program Director.
 Some PDs require fellows to complete the LSU Application for Leave Form and others approve verbally or over email.
-Either way, please send Hanh an email with your exact dates of vacation after getting approval from your Program Director.
+Either way, please send program coordinator an email with your exact dates of vacation after getting approval from your Program Director.